stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 Sometimes, particularly in the dynamo0p3 API, we have no way of knowing if a symbol has already been defined.
 In this case we can use a try/catch around the `lookup_with_tag` method and if a KeyError is raised (the tag was not found), then proceed to declare the symbol.
-As this situan occurs frquently the Symbol Table provides the following helper method that encapsulates the described behaviour:
+As this situation occurs frequently the Symbol Table provides the `name_from_tag` helper method that encapsulates the described behaviour and declares generic symbols, which have no datatype properties, when needed.

 .. automethod:: psyclone.psyir.symbols.SymbolTable.name_from_tag